 Your content plan

 Your content plays a significant role in the success of your digital marketing.
 Your Raving Fans will consume as much as you're willing to crank out.
 That doesn't mean you need to be creating all the time.
 It DOES mean you need to be clear and consistent with what you are creating.
+Hiring a professional who offers an effective content generation service may be fruitful.

 According to one survey about 40% of social media users admitted to unfollowing a company for posting too often, but more than 35% unfollowed because of a lack of engagement.
 So being consistent is important, but "consistently" does not necessarily mean "frequently".
 Create content on a schedule that works for you and communicate that schedule to your audience so that they know what to expect.